Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/add-x-forwarded-for-ip-address-to-iis-logs.md

 - Source Type: Request Header
 - Source: X-Forwarded-For

-:::div{.inset}
+:::figure
 :img{src="/img/2016/08/iis-log-custom-fields.png" alt="Log X-Forwarded-For in IIS logs" loading="lazy"}
 :::

-Don’t forget to hit “Apply” in the Logging module screen.
+Don't forget to hit "Apply" in the Logging module screen.

 This will now log an additional column in your log file for the origin IP address.